-Chloe Saxon Exposes Booty In Animal-Print Thong: ‘Keeping It Juicy’
+Chloe Saxon Exposes Booty In Animal-Print Thong: 'Keeping It Juicy'

 Chloe Saxon took to her Instagram account this week to share an eye-popping new upload with her adoring fans.
 The curvy model was sure to have tongues wagging as she rocked a barely there bathing suit.

 In the sexy snaps, Chloe looked smoking hot in a skimpy white top that tied behind her back and neck.
-The thin straps showcased her toned arms and shoulders, as the garment clung tightly to her ample bust.
+The thin straps showcased her toned arms and shoulders as the garment clung tightly to her ample bust.

-The thong bottoms featured a black and brown animal-print.
+The thong bottoms featured a black and brown animal print.
 She pulled the swimwear up high over her hips as they clung to her tiny waist and exposed her booty.
 Fans also got a peek at her muscular thighs and flat tummy in the shots.
 She accessorized the style with a pair of gold hoop earrings.

 In the first photo, Chloe stood with her derriere facing the camera.
 She arched her back and pushed her chest outward.
-She placed one hand behind her head, as the other pulled at her bathing suit.
-She turned her head to look over her shoulder with a sultry expression on her face as well.
+She placed one hand behind her head as the other pulled at her bathing suit.
+She turned her head to look over her shoulder with a sultry expression on her face.

 The second shot was similar.
-Chloe wrapped one arm around her midsection and pushed her pert posterior out as she gave a smoldering stare into the camera.
+Chloe wrapped one arm around her midsection and pushed her pert posterior out as she flashed a smoldering stare.

-In the background of the pics, a swimming pool could be seen.
-A bright sky and some palm trees were also visible.
-In the caption, Chloe told her supporters that she was keeping things juicy.
-She also geotagged her location as Dubai.

 Her long, dark hair was parted to the side.
 The locks were styled in loose strands that hung down her back.